-- a.
-Ratio of the highest and the lowest employee salaries = 84,62 X - b.
-Ratio of the highest and the lowest directors salaries = 3,95 X - c.
-Ratio of the highest and the lowest commissioners salaries = 5,46 X - d.
-Ratio of the highest directors salaries and the highest employee salaries = 2,23 X a.
-The Board of Commissioners holds 6 meetings in a year.
+a.
+Ratio of the highest and the lowest employee salaries = 1 69,41 X b.
+Ratio of the highest and the lowest directors salaries = 3,69 X c.
+Ratio of the highest and the lowest commissioners salaries = 5,46 X d.
+Ratio of the highest directors salaries and the highest employee salaries = 2,64X